mariakondili/nextflow_cheatsheet/README.md

   - If not in a tuple, use `input: path "A.txt"`
   - If in a tuple, use `input: tuple path("A.txt"), path("B.txt")`
   - This goes the same for `output`.
-- From [pditommaso](https://github.com/pditommaso): `path(A)` is almost the same as `file(A)`, however the first interprets a value of type string as the input file path (ie the location in the file system where it's stored), the latter interprets a value of type string and materialise it to a temporary files.
-It's recommended the use of `path` since it's less ambiguous and fits better in most use-cases.
+- From [pditommaso](https://github.com/pditommaso): `path(A)` is almost the same as `file(A)`, however the first interprets a value of type string as the input file path (ie the location in the file system where it's stored), the latter interprets a value of type string and materialises it to a temporary files.
+It's recommended to use `path` since it's less ambiguous and fits better in most use-cases.

 ### DSL2